splunk/observability-workshop/content/en/conf/opentelemetry-collector/1-installation.md

 ## 1. Downloading the OpenTelemetry Collector Contrib distribution

+The first step in installing the Open Telemetry Collector is downloading it.
+For our lab we will use the 'wget' command to download the '.deb' package from the OpenTelemetry Github repository.

 Obtain the `.deb` package for your platform from the [OpenTelemetry Collector Contrib releases page](https://github.com/open-telemetry/opentelemetry-collector-releases/releases)

 ``` bash